DaLuSt/DSLS-DS3-Machine-learning/Unsupervised-learning/Readme.md

-# Projet name
-Load, inspect and clean the data.
-Split the data into a training set and a validation set and a test set.
-Use a simple classifier as a baseline.
-Train various classifiers.
-Motivate your choice in relation to the characteristics of the dataset.
-Try to combine them into an ensemble learning model that outperforms all of the others
+# Dimentionallity reduction of lung cnacer cell type expression.

 #### -- Project Status: [Completed]
+Choose one of the assignments (beginners, intermediate, advanced).
+Note that each of the assignments can lead to a sufficient mark, you should just choose the one you like the most.
+If you do not like one of the assignments, you can use your own dataset as well.
+Just make sure that you explain your choices!
 ## Project Intro/Objective
-The purpose of this project is deve into the basics of supervised machine learning and maintain a propper approach to do machine learning research.
+The purpose of this project is dive into the basics of unsupervised machine learning and maintain a proper approach to do machine learning research.

 ### Methods Used
+* Dimensionality reduction
-* Machine Learning (Supervised)
+* Machine Learning (unSupervised)
 * Data Visualization
 * Predictive Modeling